 The Teen Years Explained: A guide that describes normal physical, cognitive, emotional, social, sexual, identity formation and spiritual changes that happen during adolescence and how adults can promote healthy development

 The Partnership for a Drug Free America: Information on drugs and drug use with tips on talking to your kids

 Advocates for Youth: General information and advice for promoting responsible decisions around reproductive and sexual health

-High School Digital Creativity, The Truth About "Sexting," YouTube 101, Finding Out About Facebook
+High School Digital creativity, The Truth About "Sexting," YouTube 101, Facebook

 Monitor your child’s computer use.
 Have the computer in a public space.
 Know what they’re posting, check their mobile messages, “friend” them.
 Set time limits.